HarperHampton/Ng-grid-Demo/README.md

 This is a project to show how `ng-grid` works with `AngularJS`, and its performance.

+`BTW`, there are two task-runner installed, `Grunt` and `Gulp`.
+You can choose anyone of them to get this application up.

 ## Getting Started(development)

 This project requires stable [Node.js](http://nodejs.org/) versions `>= 0.8.0`, the [Node.js](http://nodejs.org/) package manager as development environment.
 Please be aware of that.